 Parkinson’s disease mostly affects older people but it can occur at any age.
 It results from the gradual degeneration of nerve cells in the portion of the midbrain that controls body movement.
 The first signs are often barely noticeable—a feeling of weakness or stiffness in one limb or a fine trembling of one hand.
 Eventually, the shaking worsens and spreads.
 Muscles stiffen.
 Balance and coordination deteriorate.
 Depression and other mental or emotional problems are common as the disease progresses.

 Parkinson’s disease usually begins between the ages of 50 and 65.
-It strikes about one percent of the people in that age group.
 It is slightly more common in men than women.
-Fortunately, medication can treat its symptoms and the disorder is not directly life-threatening.

 The protein alpha-synuclein plays a critical role in the pathogenesis of Parkinson’s disease.
 Alpha-synuclein accumulates in the brains of patients with Parkinson’s disease.
 It starts in a region of the lower brain called medulla oblongata from where it spreads upwardly toward midbrain and cortical areas.